 (Photo courtesy of WDS)

 Takeaway: By sharing our story with others, we can help them to see that they are not alone.
 We can also inspire them to share their own story.
-When we listen and share with curiosity, not judgment, we can create a human connection.

 5) Sharing this crazy WDS adventure with those who know me best – my wife Cindy, and our friend Colleen (both first-timers at WDS).
 As well as reconnecting with my friend Vitalia who was with me at WDS 2014, and my brother from another mother Jan (one of my best friends when I lived in Toronto in 2009).